Student Program: Internship and Articling

-The SOPF Student Program offers internship opportunities (paid and unpaid) that provide learning-by-doing opportunities.
-The objective of the internship program is to provide professional development opportunities for Canadian students completing:
+Our Student Program offers internship and articling opportunities (paid and unpaid) that provide learning-by-doing opportunities.
+The objective of the internship/articling program is to provide professional development opportunities for students completing:

 - a degree program or a post-graduate program from a recognized university or marine institute/college; or